KnudsenMorten/ClientInspectorV2/README.md

 </details>

-## How to run ClientInspector after initial setup has completed?
-You can run the ClientInspector script using your favorite deployment tool.
+3. [Setup deployment job to let ClientInspector run every day to collect the inventory]You can run the ClientInspector script using your favorite deployment tool.
 Scripts for Microsoft Intune and ConfigMgr (or any other tool running a CMD-file) are provided.

 <details>